 - Start time is 9:17am.
 Early start for walkers is at 8:17am.
 Yes this is a goofy start time.
 It is the Fool's Run after all.

 - Pin your bib on the FRONT of your body.
 Not your leg or your back.

 - There are lots of indoor toilets at the Community Centre.
 That is just so awesome.

 - Start location is 300m up Park Road from the Community Centre, past the playing fields.
 Did we mention it's at 9:17am?

 One reason not to wear

 - No dogs, wheeled devices or vehicles, or dogs with wheels, allowed on the course.
 Exception: Baby Joggers (with babies in them) are OK in the first 2 legs of the relay — start at the back.

 - We'd like to ban headphones during the race, but we know you'll just wear them anyway.
 For your own safety please keep the volume low and/or use 1 earbud only.

 Obey traffic marshals at all times and run on the side of the road as directed — on the shoulder (where there is a painted shoulder line, don't cross it).
-No playing chicken with the cars.
+This prevents road rage from local residents.

 - Every km is clearly marked, plus 1 mile, halfway, and 400m to go.